Contractible subshifts: The new group properties

 Let $r$ be given.
-We construct a periodic point $y$ in $X_{G, D \times D', r, m}$ for some $m$.
+We construct a periodic point $y$ in $X_{G, |D \times D'|, r, m}$ for some $m$.
 First, take a periodic point $x \in X_{H,D',r,m'}$ for sufficiently large $m'$.
 If $\pi : G \to H$ is the projection, set the $D'$-component of $y_a$ to be $x_{\pi(a)}$.

 Next, consider a fiber corresponding to a single finite $r$-component $F \Subset H$ of a color class of $x$.
-If we take $m \geq m'$, then all monochromatic $r$-components of elements in the fiber $\pi^{-1}(F)$ stay in this fiber.
+Then no matter how we pick the $D$-components in $y$, all monochromatic $r$-components of elements in the fiber $\pi^{-1}(F)$ stay in this fiber (since the distance in $G$ between two distinct fibers is larger than $r$, because of the compatibility of the generating sets of $G$ and $H$).
 Thus we are effectively left with picking the $D$-colors in individual fibers, so that $r$-components within fibers are bounded, and the global configuration is periodic.

 Let us consider the fiber $F$ containing the identity element.
-We observe that $K$ acts on $\pi^{-1}(1_H)$-configurations (i.e.\ $K$-configurations) by shifting.
-Picking any representatives $R$ for fibers of $\pi^{-1}(f)$, $f \in F$ (i.e.\ coset representatives for cosets of $K$ that fit inside $\pi^{-1}(F)$), we observe that for any configuration $z \in X_{K,D,r',m''}$ with period $N \leq K$, the configuration where we copy the color at $k$ to all of $kR$ is still $N$-periodic as a pattern with domain $\pi^{-1}(F)$ (in our usual sense of translation of patterns).
+As in the proof of Proposition~\ref{prop:LocallyFiniteKernel}, we observe that a path by $r$-jumps in $G$, which stays inside the fiber $\pi^{-1}(F)$, stays close to a path in $K$ by jumps from a finite set.
+Specifically, let $R$ be a (finite) set of representatives for $\pi^{-1}(F)$, then any path inside $\pi^{-1}(F)$ with $r$-jumps moves by jumps from $kt, k't'$ for $k, k' \in K$ and $t, t' \in R$, and we can again define its shadow path as the sequence of elements in $K$.
+In the shadow path, we thus move by elements of $RB_rR^{-1} \cap K$.

-Furthermore, suppose that $r'$ is larger than $m + 2r$, where $m$ is the maximal word norm of an element in $B_r^g$ where $g \in R$ and $B_r$ is the ball of radius $r$.
-Then any $r$-path in a monochromatic component of this new graph corresponds to an $r'$-path in a monochromatic component of the $K$-configuration $z$, since we can always conjugate the path back to $K$.
-So with this choice of $r'$, the monochromatic components in $\pi^{-1}(F)$ are bounded by some $m$, which is a function of $m''$.
+Let now $r'$ be such that the set $S_{r'}$, used to define dimension of $K$, contains $RB_rR^{-1} \cap K$.
+There exists $m'$ such that $X_{K, |D|, r', m'}$ has a point $z$ with finite index stabilizer $N_z$.
+We can then copy the color at $k \in K$ to each $kt$ with $t \in R$, to obtain a $D$-coloring of $\pi^{-1}(F)$.
+Observe that $K$ acts by translation on patterns with domain $KR$ (since $K \cdot KR = KR$) and copying the color from $K$ to the right cosets $KR$ preserves the stabilizer $N_z$.
+From this discussion, we conclude that there is a $D$-coloring of $\pi^{-1}(F) \subset G$ which has finite-index stabilizer, and where monochromatic components are bounded.